mopidy/mopidy/docs/installation/debian.rst

 Upgrading
 =========

-When a new release of Mopidy is out, and you can't wait for you system to figure it out for itself, run the following to upgrade right away::
+When a new release of Mopidy is out, and you can't wait for your system to figure it out for itself, run the following to upgrade right away::

     sudo apt update